|

 this workshop, we will begin with the premise that our own body

-is our most direct link to the earth. beginning with a brief presentation
+is our most direct link to the earth.
+Beginning with a brief presentation

 to engage our sense of ethics and activism, we will explore various